 · According to local health authorities, no special disinfection products or methods are recommended at this time.

 For more information, please contact sheet from the Centers for Disease Control and Prevention: “What to do if you are sick” .
 Anyone with symptoms of respiratory illness such as fever, cough, or shortness of breath should consult their health care provider and stay home until their symptoms resolve.
-Any tenant or staff member who appears to be sick will be asked to go home immediately.

 The NACC has ordered additional cleaning materials, wipes, and sanitizers and will be available to our cleaning staff as soon as possible, in addition to performing routine cleaning and ensuring the building continues to be stocked with cleaning supplies.
 We will continue to sanitize door handles, handrails, and surfaces that are in highly trafficked areas.